intiMRA/imra_code_blog/_posts/Date-Organization.md

 }
 ```

-we now have functions we can call on Date and String that will make date handling much much easier, we can use ir like so:
+We now have functions we can call on Date and String that will make date handling much much easier.
+We can use them like so:

 ``` swift
 let dateString = "20-11-1996"